Kards: Gameplay

 Kards is a turn-based collectible card game.
 It is played between two players, each with a deck of 40 cards themed around strategies of powers during World War II: Germany, Great Britain, Soviet Union, the United States and Imperial Japan.
 Players can choose to build a deck using one of the five major powers.
-Additionally, Poland, Italy, France and Finland are available as ally nations.
+Additionally, Poland, Italy, France, Finland and ANZAC are available as ally nations.
 Though the game is based on historical warfare, individual decks may contain two opposing nations (for example, it is possible to create a deck with Germany as the major power and the Soviet Union as an ally.)
 Each nation has its own unique strategy and playstyle.
 While each nation has a certain theme, decks within the same nation can vary wildly.
 For example, the Soviet Union often utilizes light infantry combined with Area of effect buffs to overwhelm the opponent with sheer numbers.
 However, there are other archetypes that players can build their decks around when using the Soviet nation such as decks that damage its own headquarters in order to buff its units, or decks focusing on T-34 tanks instead of light infantry.
 The objective is to destroy the enemy's headquarters, represented by a card on the board.

 The playing field, called "battlefield" in-game, is divided into three fronts, the player's support line, front line, and the enemy's support line.
 The support and front line can hold up to four and five cards respectively, but units must be deployed in the player's support line when played.
 In order to play cards, players expend a resource called 'Kredit;' that refreshes every turn, after which the maximum Kredit increases by one, up to 12 after which ramp cards must be played to get to the maximum of 24.
 Kredits can also be used to move military units to the front line or to attack enemy units.
 Once a unit has been moved to the front line, they cannot retreat back unless forced to by certain cards that specify otherwise.
 The front line can only be controlled by one player at a time, as such, whoever controls it has a strategic advantage on the battlefield.